v-gb/ortografe/README.md

 - a [CLI tool](doc-conversion/) that transcribes text and documents in various formats (pure text, .html, .xhtml, .htmlz, .doc, .docx, .odt, .epub).

+    Instead of the default spelling change, the tool can also create dictionaries for other customized spelling changes, and use those when converting documents.
+These dictionnaries can also be plugged into the browser extension above, for interactive use.

 - [data](data/) for this work (it is surprisingly difficult to find structured data)

 We may add more tools in the future.